-Philip Giampietro, MD, PhD, FACMG
+Philip F. Giampietro, MD, PhD, FACMG

-Section Chief of Medical Genetics
+Chief, Section of Medical Genetics

 Asok K. Ray, MD, FRCS (Edin) and Purnima Ray Professor in Pediatrics